Rabies due to rabies virus

 A dog that bites a person and dies within 10 days should be reported to Biosecurity Queensland and submitted for urgent testing.

 Prevention in animals

-Licensed oral vaccines are used for mass immunisation of wildlife.
+Overseas, oral vaccines are used to mass vaccinate wildlife.

 Prevention in humans

 Rabies infection can be prevented through several simple courses of action:

 - Seek medical advice about pre-exposure vaccination before travelling to a region with endemic rabies, particularly if contact with wildlife or dogs is likely.

 - If bitten or scratched by an animal in a country that is not free of rabies, immediately clean the wound, apply a disinfectant, and seek urgent medical advice.

 - Clinical disease is almost invariably fatal.